BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

     }
 ```

+## DataArray Performance

+* When iterating over values, either to read or write, use the reference returned by DataArray<T>::getDataStoreRef().
+* When writing values in a multi-threaded function, use the getValue and setValue methods in AbstractDataStore to ensure that values being both read and written at the same time.
+The [] operators are not capable of protecting against data corruption.
+  * In situation where values are only being read from the array, the [] operators are both safe and faster to use.

-## Chaining Together DataPath + String to form new DataPath
+## Chaining Together DataPath + String to form new DataPath ##

 ```c++
     DataPath triangleAreasDataPath = geometryPath.createChildPath(triangleFaceDataGroupName).createChildPath("Triangle Areas");